fh295/fh295.github.io/noncompositional.md

 A Twitter-length blog about language and cognition.
 Written in a rush, because time flies like an arrow (whereas fruit flies like a banana).

+Each entry is also a chain of Tweets.
+To respond and engage, just [follow me on Twitter](https://twitter.com/felixhill84?lang=en)

 <br/>

 ### Building a situation representation